RuxandraCojocaru/Data-analysis-techniques-in-R/README.md

 # Data-analysis-techniques-in-R

 ## Goal:
 To study the factors that can determine technological progress, I used a sample of 114 countries, capturing the evolution of 10 indicators during 2018.
-The data is  studied through Principal Component Analysis, Factorial Analysis and diverse methods of Cluestering.
+The data is  studied through Principal Component Analysis, Factorial Analysis and diverse methods of Clustering.
 The factors considered are:

 + Exports of medium and high technology (% exports of manufactured goods)
 + Urban population (% of total population)